ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Beam, Outgoing:** The origin of the beam path segment after interacting with a given component.
 This becomes the incoming beam

 **Beam, Natural**: The neutron beam as it enters an instrument blockhouse without any additional reflections.
 This is a downward 1.5° for TS1 beamlines and a downward 2.3° for TS2 beamlines.
-The natural beam defines the Z axis of the Y/Z tracking plane used by the reflectometry server, since axes get aligned to it i.e. an axis' position is redefined to 0 when it is centred on the natural beam.
+The natural beam defines the Z axis of the Y/Z tracking plane in which the coordinate system used by the reflectometry server exists.

 **Beam, Straight Through:** See `Natural Beam`